Fiware/showcase.gsma.dataModels/Transportation/ServiceNetwork/Agency/doc/spec.md

 ## Description

-This entity model a particular a transport agency model, including all properties which are commom to multiple itinerary instances belonging to such model.
+This entity model a particular a transport agency model, including all properties which are common to multiple itinerary instances belonging to such model.
 An agency refers to a company or entity which provides a transportation service.

 ## Data Model

 - ```id```: Entity's unique identifier.

-- ```Type```: Entity type.
+- ```type```: Entity type.
 It must be equal to ```Agency```.

 - ```name```: Name given to this agency.
     - Normative References: https://schema.org/name